MapColonies/shared-images/nginx/README.md

 ### Authroization Mechanism

-Since we are using [Open Policy Agent](https://www.openpolicyagent.org/) (aka `OPA`) as our gatekeeper, it's necessary to integrate Nginx with it.
+Since we are using [Open Policy Agent](https://www.openpolicyagent.org/) (aka `OPA`) as our gatekeeper, it's necessary to integrate NGINX with it.

-* The docker image contains the `auth.js` file, which is responsible for handling requests that require authorization **but** the Nginx server does not actually handle the authorization process - we commented the code section responsible for this logic.
+* The docker image contains the `auth.js` file, which is responsible for handling requests that require authorization **but** the NGINX server does not actually handle the authorization process - we commented the code section responsible for this logic.